cs0320-s24/server-gdhanda-jdhanda/README.md

 - Tests Loading on...
   - A valid input.
   - An empty input.
-  - An file that doesn't exist.
+  - A file that doesn't exist.
   - An input with too many args.
   - An inaccessible filepath.
   - Bad header input.